BirchKwok/lynsedb/docs/tutorials/indexing.md

 uses a lazily built one-bit-per-dimension hot representation. `approx` and `eps` do not change binary-distance search behavior.

+IVF binary variants (`IVF-HAMMING-BINARY`, `IVF-JACCARD-BINARY`) train and route coarse partitions with L2 on the binarized codes, then score candidates with packed Hamming/Jaccard.
+Prefer already `{0,1}` inputs; float rows are median- thresholded during IVF binary build.
+Raise `nprobe` when recall is below target.

 ## Practical tuning workflow

 1. Build `FLAT-*` first and record quality on an evaluation set.